-Before me, the undersigned authority, on this day personally appeared Charles
+Before me, the undersigned authority, on this day personally appeared Charles C. Green, M. D., who, being by me duly sworn, on oath says:

-C. Green, M. D., who, being by me duly sworn, on oath says: My name is Dr. Charles C. Green.
+My name is Dr. Charles C. Green.
 I am a physician and surgeon.
-I gradu-ated from Tulane University in 1910, since which time I have been actively engaged as a physician and surgeon.

-I know Mr. G. W. Butcher, who was wounded by negro soldiers of the Twentyfourth United States Infantry on the night of August 23, 1917.
+I graduated from Tulane University in 1910, since which time I have been actively engaged as a physician and surgeon, I know Mr. G. W. Butcher, who was wounded by negro soldiers of the Twentyfourth United States Infantry on the night of August 23, 1917.
 Mr. Butcher was shot in the back and the bullet came out his chest, about 2 inches above the nipple; also shot in the back just above the hip, and the bullet lodged under his ribs, and is still there.
 Mr. Butcher was in the Southern Pacific Hospital about two months.
 Mr. Butcher developed pus in the chest cavity, and I performed an operation on him for that.

-CHARLES C. GREEN, M. D.
+The line is a state of the Charles C. Green, M. D.

 Subscribed and sworn to before me, this the 13th day of February, 1918.
-P. G. HOUCHINS.
 [SEAL.]
+P. G. HOUCHINS,